rolffokkens/bdsync/README.md

 # DESCRIPTION

-Bdsync is like "rsync" but it can operate on block devices, transmitting only the changed blocks, to synchronize block devices over a network.
+Bdsync is like "rsync" but it can operate on block devices, transferring only the changed blocks, to synchronize block devices over a network.
 It generates a "binary patchfile" in an efficient way by comparing checksums of blocks of the local block device LOCDEV and the remote block device REMDEV.